cloudmesh-community/book/chapters/prg/julia/julia-language.md

 ![](images/learning.png) **Learning Objectives**

 * Get up and running with Julia
-* Understand parallelization in Julia
+* Learn basic AWS API functionality in Julia
 * Learn about REST services in Julia
 * Interact with external programs in Julia